 Fremont’s Expeditions of the American West

-John C. Fremont by Ehrgott, Forbriger and Co
+John C. Fremont by Ehrgott, Forbriger and Company.

-The explorations of John Charles Fremont, made under an act of Congress, were important in placing an accurate description of the region west of the Mississippi and Missouri Rivers before the people.
+The explorations of John Charles Fremont, conducted under an act of Congress, were important in providing an accurate description of the region west of the Mississippi and Missouri Rivers to the public.

 His first expedition was made in 1842 with only 21 men from the St. Louis, Missouri area, principally Creole and Canadian voyageurs who had become familiar with prairie life in the service of the fur companies in the Indian country.
 Charles Preuss, a native of Germany, was his assistant in the topographical part of the survey; Lucien B. Maxwell of Kaskaskia, Illinois, was engaged as a hunter, and Christopher “Kit” Carson was the guide.